openstack-archive/searchlight/doc/source/plugins/designate.rst

     rpc_backend = 'rabbit'

-Restart designate-central, designate-pool-manager, designate-zone-manager and you should be good to go!.
+Restart designate-central, designate-pool-manager, designate-zone-manager and you should be good to go!